Menu

 Why Do I Need Life Insurance Over 65?

-For those over 65, life insurance can serve purposes that differ from younger policyholders, especially regarding IHT and funeral considerations.
+For those over 65, life insurance can serve purposes that differ from younger policyholders, especially regarding inheritance tax and funeral considerations.
+Below are several reasons for taking out life insurance.

 Outstanding debts

 If you pass away, do you have any outstanding debts that need paying off?
 Liabilities may include credit card bills, personal loans, hire purchase agreements, car loans, or bank overdrafts.
-A life insurance policy can provide a lump sum to beneficiaries to pay off any debts, giving you the peace of mind that your financial affairs are all in order.

 Inheritance tax

 If you have a substantial estate that you will pass on to your family in the UK, there will be an inheritance tax bill to pay.
-A life insurance policy can be individually tailored to pay off an Inheritance Tax bill, so your dependents are left with an unencumbered estate.

 Mortgage repayment